USS Rafael Peralta (DDG 115)

-PACIFIC OCEAN (March 14, 2020) U.S. Navy Boatswain’s Mate 1st Class Kovadis Maxie II, from Helena, Ark., right, and U.S. Navy Master-at-Arms 1st Class Jonathan Cox, from Tyler, Texas, display the signatures of U.S. Marines, who served with Sgt.
-Rafael Peralta, in a gun mount aboard the Arleigh Burke-class guided-missile destroyer USS Rafael Peralta (DDG 115) March 13, 2020.
-USS Rafael Peralta, part of the Theodore Roosevelt Carrier Strike Group, is on a scheduled deployment to the Indo-Pacific.
+PACIFIC OCEAN (March 12, 2020) U.S. Navy Senior Chief Culinary Specialist Shenan Pacheco, from Honolulu, looks through the sights of an M4 carbine during weapons familiarization training aboard the Arleigh Burke-class guided-missile destroyer USS Rafael Peralta (DDG 115) March 12, 2020.
+Rafael Peralta, part of the Theodore Roosevelt Carrier Strike Group, is on a scheduled deployment to the Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Jason Isaacs)

 |Date Taken: